-Aerobic endurance describes the ability of the heart, lungs and blood vessels to deliver oxygen to the muscles and the ability of those muscles to produce energy during prolonged bouts of exercise.
-Anaerobic endurance on the other hand is the production of energy in the absence of oxygen during short high intensity bursts of exercise.
+Aerobic endurance describes the ability of the heart, lungs and blood vessels to deliver oxygen to the working muscles and the ability of those muscles to produce energy for prolonged bouts of exercise.
+Anaerobic endurance on the other hand is the production of energy in the absence of oxygen during short high-intensity bursts of exercise.
 Like all forms of training, it is important to understand what type of training you can use to produce aerobic and anaerobic fitness gains.

 For some sports the best time to develop aerobic fitness is during the off-season.
-However, if you are competing at a good level then endurance work should continue throughout the season.
+However, if you are competing at a good level then endurance work should continue

-Your choice of exercise mode will depend upon availability, but should be specific to your sport or personal challenge.
-For example, Wheelchair Athletes should focus their training efforts around wheelchairbased exercises and Swimmers should spend the majority of their time in the pool.
-However, it is also important to include other forms of exercise or 'crosstraining' in your programme such as a different sport, some resistance training or flexibility sessions to help reduce the likelihood of over-use injuries.
+Your choice of exercise mode may depend upon the availability of equipment or facilities but it should be specific to your sport or personal challenge.
+For example, Wheelchair Athletes should focus their training efforts around wheelchair-based exercises and Swimmers should spend the majority of their time in the pool.
+However, it is also important to include other forms of exercise or 'cross-training' in your programme such as a different sport, some resistance training or flexibility sessions to help reduce the likelihood of overuse injuries.
 Including an element of variety in your training programme will also help to keep it enjoyable and interesting.